Actifio/WindowsDynamicMasking/README.md

 C:\Users\av>where sqlcmd.exe
 C:\Program Files\Microsoft SQL Server\Client SDK\ODBC\130\Tools\Binn\SQLCMD.EXE
 ```
-The bat file also references a SQL script so if you change the name of that script that also needs to be updated.
+The bat file also references a SQL script but we are going to pass the name of that script to the bat file through the workflow.
+This means you can use the bat file for many databases and editing is kept to a minimum.
-We could also pass the name of that script down to the Connector via the workflow

 3)  We install a SQL script file into C:\Program Files\Actifio\scripts
 This contains our masking commands.